Broken Collarbone

 - Pieces of the broken collarbone are in a critical position

 The surgery for collarbone fracture is referred to as open reduction and internal fixation.
-The operation will put pieces of the broken collarbone back to their position (reduction).
+The operation will put pieces of the broken collarbone back in their position (reduction).
 The process involves the use of metal devices to keep the bones in place (fixation).
 The orthopedic surgeon may perform the surgery using the following:

 Plates and screws